jorgenmk/ntn-docs/readme.md

 ## Purpose

-Purpose of this document is to provide step by step instructions to bootstrap a nRF9151 based development kit connected to an Amarisoft callbox, focusing on practical setup rather than deep theory.
+The purpose of this document is to provide step-by-step instructions to bootstrap a nRF9151 based development kit connected to an Amarisoft callbox, focusing on practical setup rather than deep theory.

-Development and testing of NTN based applications can be slow, time consuming and expensive when utilizing live satellite networks.
+Development and testing of NTN based applications can be slow, time-consuming and expensive when utilizing live satellite networks.
 Utilizing emulated systems can significantly aid the development effort.

 ## Scope

 This guide will cover basic connectivity (S-band NTN mode); it will not include advanced features like multi-constellation handover or production deployment.
+The nRF9151 DK will connect to the Amarisoft callbox in geostationary mode.
+LEO (low earth orbit) modes are also possible but are not covered in this guide.

 ## Target Outcome

-User will be able to establish cellular link between nRF9151 and Amarisoft callbox, and get bidirectional data transfer working.
+Users will be able to establish a cellular link between nRF9151 and Amarisoft callbox, and get bidirectional data transfer working.

 ## Audience